Skip to content

 • An excellent drink to enjoy with this Coffee-flavored Dorayaki is Japanese red bean paste coffee, and you can know all about this drink here.

-Coffee Kakigori(かき氷)– A fancy Japanese Shaved Ice dessert with coffee
+Coffee Kakigori(かき氷)– A Fancy Japanese Shaved Ice dessert With Coffee

-Kakigori means shaved ice, but to describe this quintessential Japanese summer treat as mere shaved ice will be a criminal understatement.
+Kakigori means shaved ice, but to describe this quintessential Japanese Summer treat as mere shaved ice will be a criminal understatement.
 This version of Kakigori is a coffee lover's spin on the traditional Kakigori, using coffee, coffee creamer, and ice cream.
 The finely shaved ice melts in your mouth like fresh snow while at the same time teasing your taste buds with the pleasant bitterness of coffee and the delicious sweetness of cream and syrup.

 Coffee Kakigori